tantantara/tantantara/README.md

 This is my personal project dump.
-Everything I’ve worked on ends up here.
+Not everything I’ve worked on ends up here.
 Thank you for visiting my profile.

 <!---